chevron-down Created with Sketch Beta.

 Calling a personal loan a “bar study” loan is nothing more than clever branding.

-Though there may only be a handful of companies offering “bar study” loans, there are many lenders offering personal loans.
+Though there may only be a handful of companies offering “bar study” loans, many lenders are offering personal loans.

 More lenders mean more competition.
 More competition means better rates.
 This is part of the reason I like personal loans over most bar study loans.